mono0926/LicensePlist/README.md

 - Default: false
 - `LicensePlist` saves latest libraries, so if there are no libraries change, iterrupt.
     - In this case, **excecution time is less than 100ms for the most case**, so **you can run `LicensePlist` at `Build Phases Script`** 🎉
-- If you can run all the way anyway, you can use `--force` flag.
+- You can run all the way anyway, by using `--force` flag.